How to prepare for your Bridal Preparation photos

 It really saves time if you can put aside items for the detail shots so that they are ready when I arrive.

-The details can include: your dress, shoes, veil, flowers, jewellery, garter, hair accessories, brooches, perfume, make-up, wedding stationery (invites/save the dates), etc.
+The details can include: your dress, shoes, veil, flowers, jewellery, garter, hair accessories, brooches, perfume, make-up, wedding stationery (invites/save the dates), etc. Make sure you have a nice hanger for your dress, and that the hanger you buy has ridges if you have thin straps (they will just slip off it otherwise!).

 If there is anything else specific that is personal to you, for example, if you always wear a certain red lipstick, then it would be good to include that as well.